PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 /mines wand
 ```

+A mine wand will allow you to set the coordinates of a mine by clicking on a block.
+You cannot click in air, so you may have to place a block to define the coordinates.

+A mine wand can also be used for debugging block break actions within a mine.
+If you are having issues with getting mines to work, it's one of the many built-in support tools that can help figure out what's going wrong, since a prison server can become very complex, especially when factoring in other plugins.
+Please contact us through our discord server for additional help if needed.

 <h3>Laying Out the New Mine</h3>

-For the sake of this document, and to keep things simple, the mines we are creating will be very small and will not be deep within the ground.
+For the sake of this document, and to keep things simple, the mines we are creating in these examples and screen prints will be very small and will not be deep within the ground.
+This will allow for easier understanding of the general layout of what is being created.

 First mark out the dimensions of your mine.
 As you can see here, I've marked my first mine out with sealanterns to show you how big it will be.
 You really only need to mark opposing corners since that defines a cuboidal region.
 I've cleared away some of the dirt so you can see the lower blocks.
 This mine will be 5 x 5 x 5 in size.